MohamedRaslan/Circle-Maker/readme.md

 # Circle-Maker

-Circle-Maker is a command line application that generates a circle on a 400x400px canvas with a 1px border around it.
+Circle-Maker is a command-line application that generates a circle on a 400x400px canvas with a 1px border around it.

 ## Features

-Circle-Maker is a command line application that generates a circle on a 400x400px canvas with a 1px border around it.
-Size and color of the circle can be set via command line arguments, thickness of the border is fixed and cannot be changed, however color of the border is random and changes on every application launch.
+Circle-Maker is a command-line application that generates a circle on a 400x400px canvas with a 1px border around it.
+Size and color of the circle can be set via command line arguments, the thickness of the border is fixed and cannot be changed, however color of the border is random and changes on every application launch.

 ## Installation